wolffles/TieBreaker/README.md

 # TieBreaker
-Useful tools for all for table top games
+A MERN stack application that contains useful tools for all for table top games.
+It utilizies Socket.io to let players make instantaneous updates.

-## features
+## Features
-* game unit counter ie: score/point/score display
+* Game unit counter ie: score/point/score display
-* real-time chat
+* Real-time chat
-* a real-time chat and coin fliip feature.
-There is also a feature that allows players to randomly choose one of the connected players
+* A real-time dice and coin flip feature.
+* A player chooser feature that picks connected players at random
+* Multiple game rooms for players to connect

 ## Data flow for app